 Neither internal control over financial reporting nor disclosure controls and procedures can provide absolute assurance of achieving financial reporting objectives because of their inherent limitations.
 Internal control over financial reporting and disclosure controls are processes that involve human diligence and compliance, and are subject to lapses in judgment and breakdowns resulting from human failures.
-Internal control over financial reporting and disclosure controls are processes that material misstatements may not be prevented, detected or reported on a timely basis by internal control over financial reporting or disclosure controls.
+Internal control over financial reporting and disclosure controls also can be circumvented by collusion or improper management override.
+Because of such limitations, there is a risk that material misstatements may not be prevented, detected or reported on a timely basis by internal control over financial reporting or disclosure controls.
 However, these inherent limitations are known features of the financial reporting process.
 Therefore, it is possible to design safeguards for these processes that will reduce, although may not eliminate, these risks.